-Taking the ferry to Kodiak can seem pretty daunting if you’ve never done it before.
-That’s why I have compiled the best tips and share my insights, so you have the most enjoyable ferry experience possible.
+Taking the ferry to Kodiak can seem daunting if you’ve never done it before.
+That’s why I have compiled the best tips and shared my insights so you have the most enjoyable ferry experience possible.

 Photo courtesy of Carl Royall

-First things first, you’re going to want to book your ferry trip to Kodiak as soon as you possibly can.
+First, you’ll want to book your ferry trip to Kodiak as soon as you possibly can.
 When you book, you should get a shower in each room.
-Our family had to get two cabins (each room can hold four passengers), which means we were allowed two cabins with showers.
-If you book late, you may not be able to get two showers (which isn’t a huge deal but it makes for a smoother trip).
+Our family had to get two cabins (each room could hold four passengers), so we were allowed two cabins with showers.
+If you book late, you may not be able to get two batteries (which isn’t a huge deal, but it makes for a smoother trip).

 Taking The Ferry To Kodiak- The Route